BrickSchema/brick-example-server/README.md

 # Core Concepts
 ## Entities in Brick
-- An entity (sensor, room, VAV, etc.) is associated with a UUID.
+- An entity (sensor, room, VAV, etc.) is represented by its UUID under the [UUID namespace](https://tools.ietf.org/html/rfc4122).
+    - E.g.,
 - An entity is an instance of at least one Brick Class.
 The Brick Class can be arbitrary even outside the standard though not preferred.
 - An entity can have relationships with other entities.
 - An entity's metadata consists of its direct relationships with other entities (or properties.)